heistp/sce-l4s-bakeoff/README.md

 Many thanks go out to:

+- Jonathan Morton for deciphering and explaining many complex results
 - the L4S team for working with us to quickly prepare their code for testing
 - Sebastian Moeller for providing the illuminating [Scenario 5](#scenario-5)